Through Care: for Looked After Children and Care Leavers

 The general principle to be applied when making financial decisions is that the Local Authority should act as a 'good parent'.
 Young people should be made aware of the decision making, that it will be different for each person, and that we look for best value.
-Click on the videos below for some advice from our ‘local experts!’
+The videos below have some advice from our ‘local experts!’

 If you want to keep up to date with the latest news, offers and events, email us to request a Facebook link.

 Or, subscribe to our weekly eNewsletter – Through Care: Connect.
 This shares the latest job vacancies and calendar events, as well as lots of information and advice to make the most out of life.